18F/API-All-the-X/pages/agency_tos_improvements.md

 This page brings together notes about potential areas for improvement of agency terms of service.
 Please add suggestions below.

+The notes here are all drafts and currently works in progress.
+To see the author of any given piece of text in this document, use GitHub's "blame" tool.

 ### [White House - We The People Write API](http://www.whitehouse.gov/webform/apply-we-people-write-api-beta)